 Marque Motors is a full-service repair facility specializing in Porsche, Audi, BMW, Volkswagen and MINI automobiles.
 Cars are our passion and it shows in our work.
 We offer quick turnaround and competitive prices.
 Call today for an appointment, or just stop by and have a look at our collection of model Porsches and ask us a few questions.
 At Marque Motors, the next best thing to working on Porsches is talking about them!
 We also have a large inventory of parts, including over the counter sales.

 Marque Motors is the German automotive expert in Portland, OR 97219.
-Since, 1986 we've provided the Portland area with reliable, affordable automotive maintenance and repair services including Alignment, All-Wheel Drive Services, Batteries, Brakes, Car Care, DEQToo, Electrical Services, Electronic Services, End of Warranty Care, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars, Miscellaneous Services, Oil Change Services, Other Services Offered, Pre-Purchase Inspections, Towing Referral, Transmission Services and Undercar Services.
+Since, 1986 we've provided the Portland area with reliable, affordable automotive maintenance and repair services including AC Repair, Alignment, All-Wheel Drive Services, Batteries, Brakes, Car Care, DEQToo, Electrical Services, Electronic Services, End of Warranty Care, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars, Oil Change Services, Other Services Offered, Pre-Purchase Inspections, Towing Referral, Transmission Services and Undercar Services.
 Our trained technicians will take great care of your vehicle, quickly diagnosing any problems and offer cost-effective solutions to get you back on the road.

 Call Marque Motors today at 503-293-5386!
 You can also send us an email.
 Either way, we're looking forward to providing you with professional German automotive service!

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.